neondatabase/website/content/docs/introduction/billing-sample.md

 | Data Transfer   | 0.09 GB       | 2.7 GB        |

 ## Bill for the month

+This table shows what the billing costs might look like with billing rates set to the region US-East (Ohio).

 | Metric              | Month    | Rate     | Amount    |
 |---------------------|----------|----------|-----------|